ryanroth83/ryanthehomeinspector.com/content/ryanade/lemon-lime/index.md

 notes:
   - "Sodium citrate smooths flavor and reduces salty edge."
-  - "If using baking soda instead, use half the amount."
+  - "May use baking soda instead at half the amount; gives a slightly alkaline/soft-water feel"
+  - "If omitting, more lemonade-like taste; saltiness more noticeable on the first sip"
 ---